FDA-Approved MedicationUpdated August 2026

 Gala

-Best for: compounded GLP-1/GIP combo therapy on a yearly subscription with free shipping nationwide
+Best for: compounded GLP-1/GIP combo on a yearly plan with free shipping

 Editorial score · methodology